Hit 'n' Run (Monrose song)

-"Hit 'n' Run" (also spelled "Hit 'N' Run") is a song by German pop band Monrose.
-It was written by JoelJoel, The Provider and Charlie Mason and co-produced by Joel and Oscar Görres for the group's third studio album I Am (2008).
+"Hit 'n' Run" is a song by German pop band Monrose.
+It was written by Joel "JoelJoel" Humlén, Sebastian "The Provider" Larsson and Charlie Mason and recorded for the group's third studio album I Am (2008), while production was helmed by the former along with and Oscar Görres.

 The track was released as the album's second single in Poland on 29 September 2008 and throughout German-speaking Europe on 3 October.
 It managed to reach the top 30 in Austria and number 16 in Germany, ending the run of the Monrose's consecutive top ten entries in Germany, beginning with 2006's "Shame".

 Promotion

 Monrose performed the track on a number of occasions, including a performance at the finale of Elite Model Look 2008, a Swiss fashion programme.

 It was also performed on the qualifying show of German televised singing competition Popstars.

 Music video

-The music video for the song was shot on the week commencing 31 August 2008.
-The video is a roller-disco themed in the 80's.
-It premiered on 11 September on German music network VIVA's show VIVA Live!.
+A music video for "Hit 'n' Run" was directed by Markus Gerwinat and shot on the week commencing 31 August 2008.
+Set in the 1980s, it features a roller-disco theme in the 80's The visuals premiered on 11 September 2008 on German music network VIVA's show VIVA Live!.